Last Updated on May 13, 2025 by vanessa sequeira

 Equity funds must invest a minimum of 60% of their AUM (Assets Under Management) in equity shares.
 The remaining amount can also be invested in equity, or fund managers may decide to invest in debt schemes to hedge against risk.

 SBI differentiates mutual funds to give a better understanding to the investors.
-Let’s understand the categories of broad class equity mutual funds:
+Let’s understand the categories of broad class sbi equity fund options:

 Large-cap funds